antzGames/OpenVAT-for-Godot/README.md

 ## Using the OpenVAT Godot shader on its own

 I have provied the official OpenVAT Godot shader for you to use on your own custom solutions.
-Remember that the official OpenVAT Godot shader does not have support for animations.
+Remember that the official OpenVAT Godot shader does not have support for multiple animations.
+It will only loop through all encoded frames.

 The unaltered OpenVAT Godot shader is in: `res://addons/openvat_animated/shaders/openvat_singleton_shader.gdshader` See the MIT license for this shader below.